 Excel Pivot Table Training: Everything You Need to KnowJul 26, 2022

-A pivot table is easily one of the best functions within Microsoft Excel for gathering data and values into categories and clearly understanding details in a visual manner.
+A pivot table is easily one of the best functions within Microsoft Excel for gathering data and values into categories and clearly visually understanding details.

-However, a pivot table can seem intimidating to anyone that is not an Excel expert, and many users around the world find that hard to use and format correctly.
+However, a pivot table can seem intimidating to anyone, not an Excel expert, and many users worldwide find that hard to use and format correctly.
+But don't worry.

 What is a Pivot Table?

-In short, a pivot table is used to summarize your data clearly and visually within a chart.
+In short, a pivot table summarizes your data clearly and visually within a chart.
 This table allows you to explore and report on trends based on the information displayed.

-Pivot tables are particularly handy when your spreadsheet contains long rows or columns of data, and you need to track the sum of the values quickly and easily.
+Pivot tables are convenient when your spreadsheet contains long rows or columns of data, and you need to track the sum of the values quickly and easily.

 What are Pivot Tables Used for?

 If you are still unsure about what a pivot table does, don't worry!
-Here are a couple of scenarios where a pivot table could be used as a solution.
+Here are a few scenarios where a pivot table could be a solution.

 Comparing sales totals of different products

-If you want to identify which of those multiple products is performing the best, you could do this the manual way by adding up all of the corresponding sales data and counting how many times each product appears, but that takes so much time!
+You could do this manually by adding all the corresponding sales data and counting how many times each product appears, but that takes so much time!
 Especially if your sales worksheet is full of thousands of rows.

-Instead, implementing a pivot table correctly will automatically aggregate all your sales figures and calculate their respective sums for you.
+Instead, correctly implementing a pivot table will automatically aggregate all your sales figures and calculate their respective sums.

 You wouldn't be the first person to think that pivot tables only show the totals of each row and column.
 However, there are plenty of other figures that you can automatically produce.

-For example, imagine you have submitted quarterly sales numbers for multiple products in one Excel worksheet, and you have input this date into your pivot table.
+For example, imagine you have submitted quarterly sales numbers for multiple products in one Excel worksheet and have input this date into your pivot table.

 However, what if you wanted to see the percentage breakdown of each product sale compared to overall company sales?